bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="slidetogglebox.click function slideToggle, 3000 with easeOutCirc, with function alert done" alt="slidetogglebox.click function slideToggle, 3000 with easeOutCirc, with function alert done." />

-One last quick thing here before we&apos;re done with this lesson is you can also add the <b>callback</b> function after the <b>easing</b>.
-I could add a function here and say done, and you&apos;ll see that when that <b>easing</b> is finished, when that animation is finished, that <b>callback</b> function will fire.
+<p>One last quick thing here before we&apos;re done with this lesson is you can
+also add the <b>callback</b> function after the <b>easing</b>.
+I could add a function here and say done, and you&apos;ll see that when that <b>easing</b> is finished, when that animation is finished, that <b>callback</b> function will fire.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 172. test, function done (102) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">